Assurance Box stockage & Garde-meuble Suisse: guide complet

 Insuring your belongings in storage in Switzerland means getting away from passivity.
 The easy option (taking out the lessor’s insurance) is costly but reassuring for short-term storage.
 For long-term storage, it is financially far more advantageous to include your belongings in your personal household policy (by adjusting the sum insured and checking the out-of-home clause).

-In all cases, remember that insurance covers the financial contingency, but will never replace sentimental value.
-Choosing a quality storage provider (access control, ventilation, fire detection) remains the best preventive insurance.
+In any case, remember that insurance covers unexpected financial losses, but it can never replace sentimental value.
+Choosing a provider that meets the safety standards of reliable facilities (access control, ventilation, fire detection) remains the best form of preventive insurance.

 Final checklist before signing the lease